Pararia mass rape

 The Pararia mass rape was an incident of caste-based violence that affected several regions of Bihar, India, between the 1980s and 1990s.
-The incident took place in the village of Pararia, located 30 km from the temple town of Deoghar (present day Jharkhand).
-Women from 26 families were gang-raped by a group of the Bihar Police Force.
-The victims were Yadav, a caste classified as Other Backward Class.
+The incident took place in the village of Pararia, located 30 km from the temple town of Deoghar (in present day Jharkhand).
+Women from 26 families were gang-raped by a group of the Bihar Policemen.
+The victims were Yadavs, a caste classified as Other Backward Class in India.

 Incident

 In 1988, a patrol group of the Bihar Police raided the Yadav village of Pararia.
 At least 14 women (some sources say as high as 19 and as low as 5) aged between 13 and 50 were reported to have been gang-raped, and male family members were brutally beaten.
 The police also looted valuables, jewelry, and utensils from each house in the village.
 Nose rings and accessories worn by the women were forcefully removed, causing injury.
 A 76-year-old man, while trying to protect his daughter-in-law from being raped, was beaten and anally penetrated with a lathi—a thick bamboo stick.
 A few civilians stated that the rapes were in retaliation for the assault of a police constable a few days earlier, but the official response was it was done in response to the villagers' refusal to move for the Punasi dam project; some of the assaulted women took part in judicial proceedings.
 The judge presiding over the case, O.P.
 Sinha, said, "Radhia has stated that she was thrown on the ground on her back.
 Two chowkidars caught her legs and hands, and three policemen committed rape with[sic] her.
 The defense argued that such a posture at the time of rape was inconceivable ...
 I also find much weight in the argument."

 Over the case, the judge charged five police officers for "wrongful confinement" using force and 14 others for mass rape.
 It was one of the biggest alleged incidents of police excess in Bihar.